enginebai/Algorithms/topics/dynamic-programming.md

     * The maximum profit
     * How many ways are there to do...
     * What's the longest/shortest possible...
-2. The solution of original problem comes from eariler calculated solution (of the subproblem).
+2. The solution of original problem comes from eariler calculated solution (from the overlapped subproblems).
 That is, the later step will be affected by the eariler step.

 Sometimes, only meets the first but not the second might be the greedy algorithm, not DP.

+### Problem Solving Steps
+Assume we solve 1-dimension DP problem, and we use 1D array `dp[i]` to store the solution of subproblems:
+1. Define the `dp[i]` and the definition of index.
+2. Define the recursive steps a.k.a state transformation formular, such as `dp[i] = dp[i - 1] + dp[i - 2]`
+3. Define the base case (initialization of `dp[i]`): `d[0] = 0`, `dp[1] = 1`.
+4. Define how to iterate to get the original problem from subproblem.

+### How to Relate Subproblem Solutions
+1. Try to identify the question about a subproblem.
+2. Then locally brute-force the question, try all possible answers, and take the best one.
+The key for efficiency is that for the questions having a small number of possible answer, we can brute-force it very quickly.

-#### Memoization Recipe
+### Memoization Recipe
 Overall, try to think about your recursive functions call in terms of a **tree**, try to brute force all solutions, then you can recognize **where can I optimize the brute force solution.

 1. Make it work.